crmills100/python/lyricvis/README.md

 # Caveats

-I've only run this on a limited amount of hardware (client running on a Windows 10 host with Stable Diffusion running on a Windows 11 host with an RTX 30 series GPU).
+I've only run this on a limited amount of hardware (client running on a Windows 10 host with Stable Diffusion running on a Windows 11 host with a RTX 30 series GPU).
 As a result, there are likely a few references to directories that may not exist and are certainly not platform agnostic.
 If you fix these please send a patch.